 - Patio material: the price of your patio will depend on the type of paving material you choose.
 For example, basic concrete is bound to cost less than stone pavers, flagstone, or brick.

 - The supplies needed for the project: the specific base and edging materials and other equipment needed for the project will also add to the final cost of your installation.
 Different projects may require different underlay materials and additional supplies.

 - Additional requirements and structural considerations: your paver installation services are likely to cost more if the installers need to remove existing pavers or install your patio on sloped ground.

 Are pavers cheaper than concrete?While installing stone pavers for your patio instead of basic concrete may be more expensive initially, high-quality pavers have several significant advantages both in terms of durability and long-term costs.
 Here’s why installing pavers in your San Diego property is a smarter idea financially:

-- Pavers last longer: modern concrete pavers are highly durable and will stay in tip-top shape for far longer than basic concrete;
+- They last longer: modern concrete pavers are highly durable and will stay in tip-top shape for far longer than basic concrete;

-- Pavers require fewer repairs: typical concrete slabs are associated with frequent replacements and repairs, whereas pavers are much more durable and far easier to replace if needed;
+- They require fewer repairs: typical concrete slabs are associated with frequent replacements and repairs, whereas pavers are much more durable and far easier to replace if needed;

-- Pavers require less maintenance: pavers require very little cleaning and maintenance are unlikely to crack over time;
+- They require less maintenance: pavers require very little cleaning and maintenance are unlikely to crack over time;